 The long and the short of the Queen’s Speech

+The Queen’s Speech clocked in at nine minutes and 40 seconds, and lasted 1,086 words.

-The length of the Queen’s Speech has varied considerably during Elizabeth II’s reign.
+It was the longest since 2014 – but almost spot-on the average length (1,098 words) for Queen’s Speeches during Elizabeth II’s 67-year reign.

-The longest was in November 1999, when she had to deliver a speech lasting 1,751 words.
+The longest speech to date was in November 1999, when she had to deliver a speech lasting 1,751 words.

 The text, which took more than 15 minutes to read out, was the third Queen’s Speech of Tony Blair’s Labour government.